Convulsion: Febrile convulsion

-A common cause of convulsions in children are febrile seizures, a type of seizure associated with a high body temperature.
-This high temperature is a usual immune response to infection, and in febrile convulsions the reason for the fever is extra-cranial (such as a body-wide viral infection).
+A common cause of convulsions in children is febrile seizures, a type of seizure associated with a high body temperature.
+This high temperature is a usual immune response to infection, and in febrile convulsions, the reason for the fever is extra-cranial (such as a body-wide viral infection).
 In Nigeria, malaria—which can cause sudden, high fevers—is a significant cause of convulsions among children under 5 years of age.

 Febrile seizures fall into two categories: simple and complex.
-A simple febrile seizure is one that is generalized, occurs singularly, and lasts less than 15 minutes.
+A simple febrile seizure is generalized, occurs singularly, and lasts less than 15 minutes.
 A complex febrile seizure can be focused in an area of the body, occur more than once, and lasts for more than 15 minutes.
-Febrile seizures affect 2–4% of children in the United States and Western Europe, it is the most common childhood seizure.
+Febrile seizures affect 2–4% of children in the United States and Western Europe.
+It is the most common childhood seizure.
 The exact reason for febrile convulsion is unidentified, though it might be the outcome of the interchange between environmental and genetic factors.